 Off-rolling of this kind is difficult to measure, as it takes place through legitimate channels – pupils may be excluded according to the law, and parents have the right to home educate their child if they wish to do so.
 Rising exclusion numbers, particularly towards the end of schooling, as well as concerns raised from within the school system, have alerted Ofsted, the Office of the School Adjudicator, and the Children’s Commissioner for England, as well as the Government, to off-rolling as a problem.

 The suggested reasons behind a potential rise in off-rolling include:

 The Government has made clear that it considers off-rolling unacceptable and that exclusion for non-disciplinary reasons is unlawful.
 It has not ruled out legislation to provide more accountability for schools that permanently exclude children and place them in alternative provision, and is taking steps to limit the extent to which a pupil’s poor results can affect the school average for Progress 8 and primary-level progress measures.

-A review of school exclusion policy, as well a consultation on home education that considers related measures, are also in progress.
+A review of school exclusion policy, and a consultation on home education that considers related measures, are also in progress.

 Off-rolling, however, remains a consistent concern for leaders in education and has received a good deal of press attention.
 Ofsted’s chief inspector, Amanda Spielman, recently stated in an interview that off-rolling “absolutely could get worse.”
-The revised Ofsted Inspection Framework for September 2019, currently out for consultation, includes a focus on off-rolling and that schools found to be off-rolling would likely have their leadership and management judged to be inadequate in the subsequent report.
+The revised Ofsted Inspection Framework for September 2019, the subject of a recent consultation, includes a focus on off-rolling and that schools found to be off-rolling would likely have their leadership and management judged to be inadequate in the subsequent report.